 April 17, 2019

 Almost one-fifth of families in Israel live in poverty, the highest rate among OECD countries.
 Over the past number of decades, the perception of poverty in Israel and methods for coping with it have changed.
-This time period was characterized by a sharp decrease in the scope and accessibility of Income Support, which acts as a safety net for families living in poverty and is provided by the National Insurance Institute (NII), as well as a limited budget allocated for emergency assistance to impoverished families.
+Since the early 2000’s, there has been a sharp decrease in the scope and accessibility of Income Support provided by the National Insurance Institute (NII), which acts as a safety net for families living in poverty, while the budget allocated to impoverished families for emergency assistance has remained fairly stable.

 Alongside the NII allowances, there have been efforts in the past decade to offer people living in poverty comprehensive programs that include providing material assistance through local social services departments.
 The Ministry of Social Affairs and Social Services’ flagship program for this is the Breath of Relief program.

 Trends in poverty policy and material assistance over time

 Today, assistance to impoverished families is granted mainly through Income Support distributed by the NII, while a smaller amount, earmarked for financing emergency assistance, is provided by local social services departments.

 Since the turn of the century, Israel has shifted from a “welfare-to-work” model to more of a “social investment” and “poverty-aware” approach to social welfare.

 - Economic instability in the early 2000’s resulted in a sharp reduction in the level of Income Support and more stringent eligibility requirements, such that the share of families receiving Income Support declined from 8% to 3% by 2017.